-Accuracy: The accuracy of a sensor is a measurement of the difference that can be expected between a sensor's reading and the actual distance measured.
+Accuracy: The accuracy of a sensor is a measurement of the difference that can be expected between a sensor’s reading and the actual distance measured.
 The resolution is the smallest change in distance that a sensor can detect, and is typically a smaller value than the accuracy error.
 Accuracy may be affected by temperature, target reflectance or ambient light, which generally will not affect the resolution.
-The AR4000 laser rangefinder has a basic resolution limit of .0125 inch (0.30 mm)for a single sample, with accuracy of 0.1 inch (2.5 mm).
 For many applications, resolution is more important than absolute accuracy.
 The AR700 and AR200 laser displacement sensors have accuracies which are +/- 0.1% and +/- 0.2% of their measuring spans, respectively.
-In general, laser sensor manufacturers may interchangably use the terms Accuracy and Linearity although Linearity is a term most often associated with analog measuring devices.
+In general, laser sensor manufacturers may interchangably use the terms Accuracy and Linearity, although Linearity is a term most often associated with analog measuring devices.

 Cooperative Target: A target that is designed to reflect light to the detector of a sensor.
 Cooperative targets include glass corner cube retroreflectors and retroreflective tape made by several manufacturers.
 In some applications, mirrors may also be used as cooperative targets.

 Depth of Field: The span of distances over which a rangefinder can accurately measure distance.
 This may be limited by the focus of the light collection optics as well as the maximum distance at which enough light is reflected to the sensor.
 These two factors will determine how the sensor’s sensitivity changes with distance.